ElenaOds/CRM/README.md

 ## User management systen
-A web-application which allows to get the list of users and search for specific user by different parameters
+A web-application which allows to get the list of users

 [Link to live page](crm-tau-roan.vercel.app/crm)